Rustic capitals

 Rustic capitals (littera capitalis rustica) is an ancient Roman calligraphic script.
 Because the term is negatively connoted supposing an opposition to the more 'civilized' form of the Roman square capitals, Bernhard Bischoff prefers to call the script canonized capitals.
 The script was used for writing secular texts.

 History

 The script was used between the 1st century and the 9th century, most often between the 4th and 6th centuries.
 After the 5th century, rustic capitals began to fall out of use, but they continued to be used as a display script in titles and headings, along with uncial as the script of the main text.

 Structure

 Rustic capitals are similar to Roman square capitals, but are less rigid, influenced more by pen and ink writing on papyrus or parchment.
 The letters are thinner and more compressed, use many more curved lines than do square capitals, and have descenders extending below the baseline.

-Syntax

-The scripts written in rustic capitals utilize punctus marks (dots which are placed between the words) to denote word separation, contrary to the common practice of scriptura continua (the continuous writing of words without any form of separation see Uncial Script).